By M.K. Styllinski

 We may then ask: what would happen if humanity itself was seen as the greatest impediment to the survival of Planet Earth and where you saw yourself not only as a superior being granted a divine right to rule but your duty to cull the population by any means necessary to ensure that your survival is at the top of the pile?

 Callicott believes that accusations toward notions of land ethic and deep ecology are weak because such eco-ideology lacks any notions of nationalism and militarism.
-He also believes that because such fine ecological movements do not seek to replace a code of ethics but add to the underlying ethical discourse already present.
+He also believes that ecological movements do not seek to replace a code of ethics but add to the underlying ethical discourse already present.
 This is the same ignorance on display that somehow means such movements are immune from ponerisation.
 This becomes especially problematic when humanity is held in obvious contempt by so many in the ecological or environmental Establishment.
-Sacrificing human beings to the God of Nature is an inversion and just another expression of the “ends justify the means”.
-This fuses with pathocratic discourse creating the groundswell for manifestations of fascism inside an emerging “global consciousness”.
+Sacrificing human beings to the God of Nature is an inversion and just another expression of the “ends justify the means”, creating the groundswell for fascistic thought inside an emerging “global consciousness”.
 After all, according to the authors of Mankind at the Turning Point: “The Earth has cancer and the cancer is Man.”
 The CoR would no doubt agree with Paul Watson, founder of the Sea Shepard Conservation Society who said: “Curing a body of cancer requires radical and invasive therapy, and therefore, curing the biosphere of the human virus will also require a radical and invasive approach.”

 Does that mean a form of chemotherapy is being enacted on the global populace?